Torture. That word should evoke all kinds of horrible images of pain and suffering and humiliation. Even when it is merely described

 An episode about reinforcing how Bad Ass

-the hero is... by showing them completely helpless and at the mercy of someone who doesn't have their best interests.
+the hero is... by showing them completely helpless and at the mercy of someone who doesn't have their best interests in mind.
 Expect a lot of defiant comebacks

 .
 The torturer will almost always be Affably Evil